There is always a forward

-Ran: I totally agree Sonia!
+Ran: Ran: I totally agree Sonia!
 The funny thing about the moment of descending is that the total mass of our physical volume (the body) is fixated on the seat.
 This safe (as i was told) position restricts our bodily movement to stretch our neck and head towards the tiny window next to the seat.
 Consequently, the eye muscles are extremely charged with excitement, curiosity and fantasy, extra excited to look out of the window.
-One can feel the retinal blood vessels and the waters in each protein cells are expanded ‘forward’: to a world reveals in front of the eyes.
+One can feel the retinal blood vessels and the waters in each protein cell are expanded ‘forward’: to a world revealed in front of the eyes.
 It is a world neither alien nor familiar, regardless of any recognizable object or texture.
 It is a world one dimensional, in relation to scale.
 As if reality is composed with onion layers.
 During the physical descending, the eyes dive into different layers of reality, from macro to micro, and from micro to macro.
-One always know there is a crucial point - a border line - between the transition of each layer: when does a car suddenly become so big; or when is the horizon behind these trees just a millisecond ago, or two and a half milliseconds ago, or when does the idea of horizon even kicks in.
+One always know that there is a crucial point - a border line - between the transition of each layer: when does a car suddenly become so big; or when is the horizon behind these trees just a millisecond ago, or two and a half milliseconds ago, or when does the idea of horizon even kicks in.
 But one can never catch it, or experience it on the spot.
 Instead, one thinks that (s)he saw it while it happened just a second ago, but one is left experienceless, knowledgeless in this second.
 So one tries harder, until gaining a collective memory/knowledge of the entire process.
 One can no longer remember each layer of the reality, but only remembers an overview of reality as a whole and the amazing experience as an incident.
 The layers are locked up, again, or always locked up in the swirl of reality itself, and in each one of us.
-Disappointed but also satisfied at the same time; addicted to that experience, blurry but also crystally vivid at the same time.
+Disappointed but also satisfied at the same time; addicted to that experience, blurry but also crystal-vivid at the same time.
 This entire matter is through for observing subjects under a microscope.
 Perhaps the best thought experiment I can give to express this in words is:

 Observable reality can be: